peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * PeterO.Cbor.CBORException:
 The given type  <i>t</i>
- , or this object's CBOR type, is not supported, or the given object's nesting is too deep, or another error occurred when serializing the object.
+ , or this object's CBOR type, is not supported, or the specified object's nesting is too deep, or another error occurred when serializing the object.

  * System.ArgumentNullException:
 The parameter  <i>t</i>